alexbwheeler/alexbwheeler.github.io/_projects/la_belle_et_la_boeuf.md

 Billboard campaign launched to promote brand awareness around the Montreal area by highlighting the two main products: food and drinks.
 The concept was to create an image that would make people think "wait, what?" because of the over the top nature of our presentation and make a lasting impression.
 This project was heavy in photo manipulation.
-I edited many difference photos together to create the man on the billboard, since there was no photo shoot.
+I edited many different photos together to create the man on the billboard, since there was no photo shoot.

 ![](/images/portfolio/belle_et_boeuf/fabuleux.jpg)